matemax/lunasdk/docs/source/sdk/face_detection.rst

 Redection
 ~~~~~~~~~

-If we have only an image and a face bounding box on this image we can run a redect for fast creating the detection
+If there is only one image with a face bounding box on it, you can run the redetect method for a faster face detect
-structure with landmarks.
-Also you can ran redect if face bounding box belongs to other image but a face shift is small.
+(face detection structure creation), with landmarks.
+Also, you can run redetect if the face bounding box belongs to
-For example you have frames sequence with a face.
-You can detect face on the first frame and fast redetect this face on
+another image and a face shift was small.
+For example, you have frame sequence with the same face.
+You can detect face
-next frames.
+on the first frame and redetect this face fast on the next frames.

 Face alignment
 --------------